 Smart meter installation

-What you need to know about smart-meter installation, including which companies are installing them plus the pros and cons of getting a smart meter now.
+What you need to know about smart-meter installation, including which companies are fitting them and what happens during an installation visit.

-More than 13m smart meters are now fitted in homes.
-We tell you what you need to know if you haven’t had one installed yet, plus why some smart meters might not stay as smart as you were led to believe.
+More than 17m smart meters are now fitted in homes.
+We tell you what you need to know if you haven’t had one installed yet, and how long they’re expected to last.

 How can I get a smart meter?

 Your energy company will get in touch to arrange a suitable time and date to fit your smart meter.
 Or you can contact it to arrange an appointment.
 Most energy companies will make an appointment in advance, so in the unlikely event that someone knocks at your door to make a smart-meter appointment, ask to see official ID to ensure they’re not a rogue trader trying to scam you.

 The installation itself will be carried out by a trained installer from the energy company or a company working for it.
 You will need to be at home during the installation appointment.

 British Gas estimates that a typical smart-meter installation will take around 1.5 hours – but it will differ from property to property, and depend on where your current meters are located.

 As part of the installation, you will be given an in-home display (IHD).
 This is a handheld digital device which shows how much electricity and gas you’re using, in real time, and how much it’s costing.
 The installer should show you how to use this.
 You may also be able to see your energy use via your online account or app.

 Your energy company should also give you advice on saving energy in your home, and how to use your smart meter to do this.
 There's a code of conduct that smart-meter installers are required to follow, which forbids them from tying to sell you other products while they’re installing your smart meter.